scadu/ansible-desktop/README.md

-# Ansible role for provisioning Ubuntu-based machines and WSL environment
+# Ansible role for provisioning Ubuntu-based machines and WSL environments

 Tested on Ubuntu 18.04 and 19.04.